 PREP (Pre-exposure prophylaxis) also known as PREP.
 PREP is a medication that prevents people from contracting HIV.
 It needs to be taken every day and it needs to be taken before having unprotected sex and it is subscribed to people who tell their doctor that they enjoy sex without condoms.

-To get prep from a doctor near you simply go online to STD testing near you and type in your zip code to view a list of nearby doctors who have experience with PREP.
+STD testing near you and type in your zip code to view a list of nearby doctors who have experience with PREP.
 If you already have a doctor, that you trust you can also ask them to prescribe PREP many local health departments and community agencies also provide PREP free of charge check out.

 The AIDS Healthcare Foundation which has several clinics across the United States and they provide PREP to people regardless of their ability to pay.